 Generative cultures also go beyond DevOps and are proven to deliver wider benefits, attracting talent, winning customers and creating a virtuous cycle of innovation.
-They’re seen widely in companies like Google, Amazon and Facebook, but Government sector organizations are more likely to have a Bureaucratic culture, where change is slow and rule-based.
+They’re seen widely in companies like Google, Amazon and Facebook, whereas Government sector organizations are more likely to have a Bureaucratic culture, where change is slower and rule-based.

 Coping with cybersecurity threats

 In many ways, it’s perhaps no surprise that cultural issues are taking a back seat in federal government.
 The top priority for CIOs in the sector for years has been, and remains, cybersecurity.
 This is reflected in the annual survey of state CIOs conducted by the National Association of State Chief Information Officers (NASCIO) to identify their top ten policy and technology priorities for the coming year.